 Items may be placed on the agenda for meetings of the Board of Trustees by the Chair of the Board, the President of the College, or by written request sent to the Board Chair by a member of the Board.
 The request shall then be sent to the President of the College.

 Closed or executive sessions will not be held unless the Board of Trustees has first convened in an open meeting for which notice has been given.
-If, during the open meeting, a closed or executive session is necessary, the presiding officer of the Board of Trustees shall announce that a closed or executive session will be held in accordance with Chapter 551 of the Texas Government Code (the Open Meetings law).
+If, during the open meeting, a closed or executive session is necessary, the presiding officer of the Board of Trustees shall announce that a closed or executive session will be held in accordance with Chapter 551 of the Texas Government Code (the Texas Open Meetings Act).
 All matters considered in a closed meeting are confidential, including conversations and materials.
 No person shall reveal these matters unless required by law.

 Should any final action, final decision, or final vote be required in the opinion of the Board with regard to any matter considered in such closed or executive meeting or session, then such final action, final decision or final vote shall be at either: